 In the age of technology, braille is more important than ever.
 Research shows that there is a strong correlation between braille literacy and employment—even though the braille code was developed nearly 200 years ago.
 The New England Regional Braille Challenge, a national program of the Braille Institute of America, is a braille reading and writing contest for blind and visually impaired students in grades 1 through 12.
 It is hosted annually in early spring by the Carroll Center, and is open to all braille students in the six New England states and New York.

 New England Regional Braille Challenge

 Join us for the annual New England Regional Braille Challenge!
-Held every March, this day is dedicated to students who desire to compete in the Braille Challenge.
+This day is dedicated to students who desire to compete in the Braille Challenge.
 More than 1,000 braille readers participate in this nationwide competition, promoting the importance of braille literacy through 51 regionals across North America.
 The Braille Institute developed the Braille Challenge to encourage blind and visually impaired children of all ages to hone their braille skills, which are essential to academic and vocational success in the sighted world.